 Monoclonal antibodies.
 Your immune system makes proteins called antibodies to help it spot invaders like bacteria and viruses.
 Each antibody seeks out another protein, called an antigen, on the surface of an invading cell.

 Monoclonal antibodies are designed in a lab to target antigens on cancer cells.
 Some help your immune system find the cancer.
 Others are attached to a toxic substance that kills the cancer.
-Trastuzumab (Herceptin) blocks the protein HER2 on cancer cells (or other nearby cells) that help cancer cells grow and spread.

 Adoptive cell transfer.
 This method uses your own immune cells to treat your cancer.
 Doctors take the cells from your blood or tumor.
 They modify them in a lab so they will be better able to bind to and attack cancer cells.
+CAR T-cell therapy is one type.
+It’s approved to treat certain kinds of leukemia and lymphoma.

 Immune system modulators.
 They boost your body's immune response against the cancer.
 An example is cytokines -- substances that control immune cells' growth and activity.
 Examples include: